lgarron/scripts/README.md

 ### `dmgify`
 Create a `.dmg` out of a folder.
 Can be as useful as a `.zip` file, but allows mounting and editing in macOS without any special tools.
 Example: `dmgify ./path/to/folder`
 ## system
+### `app-screenshot`
+Take a macOS screenshot and save it with with a folder and file name based on the current foreground app.
+(Currently hardcoded to my own Dropbox path.)
 ### `assign-icon`
 Assign an icon file to a file/folder.
 ### `config-touch-id-sudo`